Knebworth railway station: Services

-During the peak hours, all services are extended beyond Letchworth Garden City to Cambridge.
+During the peak hours, most services are extended beyond Letchworth Garden City to Cambridge.
+There are also a small number of fast services to and from King's Cross that call only at Welwyn North.
 On Sundays, the station is served by an hourly service between London King's Cross and Cambridge.

 Former services

 Until early 2021, two trains per hour ran direct to London King's Cross during the morning peak period, with a similar non-stopping service in the opposite direction during the evening peak.

 Additional non-stopping services to Knebworth from London King's Cross ran hourly throughout the evening on weekdays, with a typical journey time of 19 minutes.

-This service provided by Great Northern was withdrawn as a cost-saving measure following the Covid-19 pandemic.
+This service provided by Great Northern was withdrawn as a cost-saving measure following the COVID-19 pandemic.
 The British Rail Class 365 EMUs serving this route were withdrawn from service shortly afterwards.

 Additional fast services were included in the proposed May 2022 timetable consultation but were not implemented.

 Knebworth residents have established a petition to restore the fast service.